GSI-HPC/debutant/README.md

 and recipes that automatically transform the software into Debian packages that conform to the Debian standards as good as possible.

+This provides the chance to improve the quality of proprietary binary blobs by applying the debian quality assurance tool chain eg. lintian

 # Usage

 Available recipes are in the recipes/ subdir.